 Divorce is a massive life change for all involved.
 You were used to living with your spouse and waking up next to them each morning, but now you’re signing divorce papers and dividing assets.
 It is expected to feel upset with these changes.
 However, divorce can also present deeper set of mental impacts.
-Slowiaczek Albers PC, LLO cares for you, and wants you to know how divorce might impact your brain.
+Slowiaczek Albers & Whelan cares for you, and wants you to know how divorce might impact your brain.

 Stress is our bodily response to physical, mental, and emotional pressure.
 When you go through a divorce, your body will respond to these triggers.
 When an individual is stressed, they can experience increased heart rate, blood pressure, as well as feelings of irritation or sadness.
 While you are stressed, it is also easier to develop anxiety and depression.